Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Abstract

 \section{Abstract}

-Conversational Recommender Systems (CRSs) aim to provide personalized recommendations through dynamically capturing user preferences in interactive conversations.
-Conventional CRSs often extract user preferences as hidden representations, which are criticized for their lack of interpretability.
-This diminishes the transparency and trustworthiness of the recommendation process.
-Recent works have explored combining the impressive capabilities of Large Language Models (LLMs) with the domain-specific knowledge of Knowledge Graphs (KGs) to generate human-understandable recommendation explanations.
-Despite these efforts, the integration of LLMs and KGs for CRSs remains challenging due to the modality gap between unstructured dialogues and structured KGs.
-Moreover, LLMs pre-trained on large-scale corpora may not be well-suited for analyzing user preferences, which require domain-specific knowledge.
-In this paper, we propose COMPASS (\textbf{Com}pact \textbf{P}reference \textbf{A}nalyzer and \textbf{S}ummarization \textbf{S}ystem), a plug-and-play framework that synergizes LLMs and KGs to unveil user preferences, enhancing the performance and explainability of existing CRSs.
-To address integration challenges, COMPASS employs a two-stage training approach: first, it bridges the gap between the structured KG and natural language through an innovative graph entity captioning pre-training mechanism.
-This enables the LLM to transform KG entities into concise natural language descriptions, allowing them to comprehend domain-specific knowledge.
-Following, COMPASS optimizes user preference modeling via knowledge-aware instruction fine-tuning, where the LLM learns to reason and summarize user preferences from both dialogue histories and KG-augmented context.
-This enables COMPASS to perform knowledge-aware reasoning and generate comprehensive and interpretable user preferences that can seamlessly integrate with existing CRS models for improving recommendation performance and explainability.
+Conversational Recommender Systems (CRSs) aim to provide personalized recommendations by capturing user preferences through interactive dialogues.
+Explainability in CRSs is crucial as it enables users to understand the reasoning behind recommendations, increasing system transparency and trustworthiness.
+However, current CRSs often leverage knowledge graphs (KGs) or language models to extract and represent user preferences as latent vectors, which limits their explainability.
+Large language models (LLMs) offer powerful reasoning capabilities that can bridge this gap by generating human-understandable preference summaries.
+However, effectively reasoning over user preferences in CRSs remains challenging as LLMs pre-trained on large-scale corpora may not be well-suited for analyzing user preferences, which requires domain-specific knowledge.
+While KGs provide rich domain knowledge, integrating them with LLMs encounters a significant modality gap between structured KG information and unstructured conversations.
+In this paper, we propose COMPASS (\textbf{Com}pact \textbf{P}reference \textbf{A}nalyzer and \textbf{S}ummarization \textbf{S}ystem), a plug-and-play framework that synergizes LLMs and KGs to reason over user preferences, enhancing the performance and explainability of existing CRSs.
+COMPASS employs a two-stage training approach: first, it bridges the gap between the structured KG and natural language through novel graph entity captioning pre-training.
+This enables the LLM to transform KG entities into natural language descriptions, allowing it to comprehend domain-specific knowledge.
+Next, COMPASS optimizes user preference reasoning via knowledge-aware instruction fine-tuning, where the LLM learns to reason and summarize user preferences from dialogue histories and KG-augmented context.
+This enables COMPASS to perform knowledge-aware reasoning and generate interpretable user preferences that can seamlessly integrate with existing CRS models for improving recommendation performance and explainability.
 Our experiments on benchmark datasets demonstrate the effectiveness of COMPASS in improving various CRS models.